-"One of the greates things about Shapr3D is that it has many export options.
+"One of the greatest things about Shapr3D is that it has many export options.
 I can easily export models created in the woodshop, at a meeting with a client or a student as a STEP file, then I can send it to the client or continue working with the CAD data in Fusion360."

 "I found this very useful when I leave my studio, or when I go to a client and just don’t want to carry a laptop with me.
 Modeling with gestures and the Apple Pencil is just so much nicer when you are on-the-go.
 Much better than a trackpad and a keyboard."

-Shapr3D makes it possible for me to have that experience.
+Shapr3D makes it possible for Claas to have that experience.
 It features a very elegant approach to creating sketches and 3D shapes by using an Apple Pencil and gestures with a very minimalistic UI that limits visual distractions and lets you focus more on the creative process.

-You need to keep in mind that there are also different types of models:
+We need to keep in mind that there are also different types of models:

 "Ideally, each model should have its own way to be created.
 In my studio or model making space, I find Shapr3D the ideal companion to explore my ideas in 3D.
 And if I need some CAD data, it can be exported to other desktop applications.
 So you are not locked into Shapr3D, but you can use it as a great tool for the ideation phase, at your desk, in the woodshop, while talking to a client, or while commuting.
 Later, you can refine the model for manufacturing in a different application other engineers use."